 Elementary Learning Centers (ELC) serve students with varying disabilities through a continuum of services in self-contained classes within comprehensive elementary schools, with opportunities to be included with nondisabled peers in the general education environment.
 The services address the goals and objectives in the student’s IEP while ensuring access to the general education curriculum through assistive technology, reduced class size, and differentiated instruction.
 Classes are taught by a special education teacher with support from a paraeducator.

 Darnestown Learning Center (for Autism)One Location: Darnestown Elementary School

 This school serves students with autism who are following the general education curriculum, but need a high degree of structured, ongoing systematic behavioral intervention and reinforcement for compliance and escape behaviors, as well as structured teaching for transitions, following routines, maintaining attention to task, and increased independence.
 Students have social needs in the area of pragmatics and sometimes in the area of reducing interfering behaviors.

 Carl Sandburg Learning CenterOne Location: Carl Sandburg Elementary School

-Carl Sandburg Learning Center is a small, public school within MCPS, serving approximately 115 students with multiple disabilities in K–5.
+Carl Sandburg Learning Center is a small, special education school within MCPS, serving approximately 115 students with multiple disabilities in K–5.
 Students are taught in small, highly structured classrooms.
 The typical ratio of student-to-educator support is 1 teacher : 1 paraeducator : 8 students.